 Start xtwatcher for this boot session. xtwatcher will watch for the daemons started by xtbootsys (xtconsole, xtnetwatch, xtconsumer, xthwerrlog, xtnlrd, dumpd, and xtpcimon) and restart any which are no longer running.

 29. start_sec

 Start cray_sec.
-See XC^{TM} Series SEC and check_xt Software Configuration Guide (S-2542) for details on how to configure the Simple Event Correlator (SEC).
+See XC[TM] Series SEC Configuration Guide (S-2542) for details on how to configure the Simple Event Correlator (SEC).

 30. crms_exec for nims_liaison.py